tamarakaufler/go-calculate-for-me/README.md

   ### Locally using Docker containers

-  GCD, factorial and FE services must all listen on different ports.
+  GCD, factorial, fibonacci and FE services must all listen on different ports.
 One possible setup:

     GCD_PORT=4000 FACT_PORT=5000 FE_PORT=5000 FE_PORT=8888 make run-fe-service

   where the FE service is running on port 3000 in the container but is exposed on port 8888 on the host.
-GCD and Factorial services run and are exposed on port 4000 and 5000 respectively.
+GCD, Factorial and Fibonacci services run and are exposed on port 4000, 5000 and 6000 respectively.

   ### In Kubernetes